stancu-mihai/FMI-DiplomaProject/README.md

 - npm run start

 ## Todo:
-- Bugfix: Press generate or verify twice has unexpected behaviour
 - Bugfix: Update an item in JQuery, then delete it => Crash due to .value.value

 ## Todo long term: